RESAPLE: An Approximate One-Step Restricted Likelihood Estimator of Spatial Dependence for Exploratory Spatial Analysis: Introduction

 \section{Introduction}

 Spatial autoregressive (SAR) models, which include lag (SAR$_{lag}$) and error (SEM) specifications, are widely used to capture spatial dependence in areal (lattice) data across spatial statistics and econometrics \citep{zhang2018-sar-econ}, with growing applications in ecology \citep{verhoef2018-sar-ecol} and public health \citep{gao2021-sar-health}.
-Tests and estimators for spatial dependence derived from SAR and SEM models serve two complementary roles.
+Tests and estimators of spatial dependence derived from SAR and SEM models serve two complementary roles.
 First, they provide diagnostics for assessing model assumptions, especially violations of spatial independence, where tests of residual spatial autocorrelation are standard \citep{anselin1996}.
 Second, they underpin exploratory spatial data analysis (ESDA), by offering simple, interpretable, and computationally light summaries of spatial dependence or clustering in the data \citep{anselin1995}.

-The classical statistic for summarizing global spatial dependence is Moran's $\mathcal I_M$ \citep{moranNOTESCONTINUOUSSTOCHASTIC1950}.
+The classical statistic for summarising global spatial dependence is Moran's $\mathcal I_M$ \citep{moranNOTESCONTINUOUSSTOCHASTIC1950}.
 Its appeal lies in its closed form expression as a ratio of quadratic forms.
-However, extensive work documents its shortcomings as an estimator of the spatial dependence parameter (denoted $\rho$). $\mathcal I_M$ can be severely biased except when $\rho \approx 0$, in which case it does constitute a locally best invariant test for the parameter under appropriate conditions \citep{liMoransTestingSpatial2007}.
+However, extensive work has documented its shortcomings as an estimator of the spatial dependence parameter, $\rho$. $\mathcal I_M$ can be severely biased except when $\rho \approx 0$, in which case it does constitute a locally best invariant test for the parameter under appropriate conditions \citep{liMoransTestingSpatial2007}.
 Hence, Moran's $\mathcal I_M$ is excellent for detection but not for estimation.
 This limitation motivates alternatives that preserve the interpretability of Moran's $\mathcal I_M$ while more closely targeting the spatial dependence parameter, $\rho$.